 OK, so the pre-teen film genre is unappetizing for most audiences for a variety of reasons.
-No, we’re not talking about a genre of children’s educational television that has quality and purpose.
-No, I’m talking about really bad “kids-show-up-the-adults” kind of films (take the somewhat watchable “Home Alone 3” as a good example).
+I’m talking about really bad “kids-show-up-the-adults” kind of films (take the somewhat watchable “Home Alone 3” as a good example for such a plot – click here for my review).
 However, there is one out there that is actually funny in a way that should make older audiences want to watch it.
 The film is “Big Fat Liar” and starred two teen actors who were big at the time and one really funny adult actor who would go on to co-star in one of the most violent films ever made.
 Check out “Big Fat Liar” and I assure you that you’ll have some fun with it.

 ‘Big Fat Liar’